Interior of a barn

 Provenance

-Possibly from the William Henry Hunt sale (Christie’s, London, 16 May 1864, lot 127 “A barn at Bramley”, with three other drawings); J.P.
-Heseltine (according to an information provided by the Leger Galleries); L.E.
-Williams (1992); The Leger Galleries, London (July 1992), where acquired by Alastair John Smith; gifted to The Courtauld November 2023
+Possibly from the William Henry Hunt sale at Christie’s, London, 16 May 1864, lot 127 ('A barn at Bramley', with three other drawings); J.P.
+Heseltine (according to information provided by The Leger Galleries); L.E.
+Williams, 1992; The Leger Galleries, London, July 1992; acquired there by Alastair John Smith; gifted to The Courtauld, November 2023

 Information on this object may be incomplete and will be updated as research progresses.
 We are particularly committed to addressing any discriminatory or offensive language and ideas that might be present in our records.
 To help improve this record, and to enquire about images of The Courtauld Gallery Collection, please email gallery.collectionsonline@courtauld.ac.uk.
 Find out more about using and licensing our images.